gobigg/HomeAssistantConfiguration/packages/README.md

 Using [PyCalima](https://github.com/PatrickE94/pycalima) command line sensor to get values from my bathroom fan.
 Currently not in use.

 #### batteries
-Template sensors for sensor battery levels and automations to notify on low battery.
+View and groups for batteries.

+#### battery_alert
+Package for dynamic creation of sensors for all entities with battery attributes, and notifications.

 #### bedroom_lights
-Controls bedroom lights with a Xiaomi switch
+Controls bedroom lights with a Xiaomi switch.

+#### camera_fireplace
+Camera configuration and video notification if temperature seems to high in livingroom.

-#### charging_station
+#### cats
-Reminder to charge my e-bike battery every night.
-Will redo with more variables when I get another power metering plug to monitor with.
+Package for things concering the cats.
+Litterbox automations in separate package.
+More to come!

 #### cleaning_day
-Turns off certain behaviour that's not wanted when the cleaners are here.
+Turns off certain behaviour that's not wanted when the cleaners are here and turning on all lights.

 #### cleaning_time
-Scripts for telling Alexa to turn all lights on full (for cleaning), putting on some cleaning music (upbeat playlist from Spotify playing on Sonos) and then when done cleaning dim the lights and turn some off again.
+Scripts to turn all lights on full for cleaning, putting on some cleaning music (upbeat playlist from Spotify playing on Sonos) and then when done cleaning dim the lights and turn some off again.

 #### doors
 Template sensors for door sensors and alerts when doors are left open.

+#### ebike_charging_station
+Reminder to charge my e-bike battery.

 #### flood_sensors
 Template sensors for flood sensors and alert for when they detect water leak.

 #### floorlamp
-Control the uplight with a Xiaomi switch.
-Toggle, full brightness and dimmer.
+Control the floorlamp with a Xiaomi switch.
+Toggle for both lights and dimmer for uplight.

 #### goodnight
 Script that can be called with Siri or Alexa to get ready for bed.
 Also playing some with trying to detect when we go to bed by tracking when our phones are charging, not working 100 %.

 #### guest_mode
 Boolean for setting the house in guest mode.
 Used to override automations.
+Turns on automatically when a friend connects to our wifi.

 #### hallway_light
 Control the uplight with a Xiaomi switch.
 Toggle light and toggle full and lower brightness.
-Long click press used for mailbox (see that package).
+Long click press used for mailbox (see mailbox package).

+#### homekit_specific
+The native homekit component can't handle media players yet.

 #### house
-Things having to do with the whole house, more or less
+Things having to do with the whole house, more or less.

 #### internet_monitor
 Speedtests and router status.